 I always suggest that you bring with you over the counter pain relievers such as Aleve or Ibuprofen.
 However, I also believe in topical pain relievers.
 My favorites that I don’t travel without are extra strength Tiger Balm which is great for your aches and pains from your hiking, walking, or climbing.
 I tend to get stress knots in my back, shoulders, and neck when I’m on long flights or bus rides.
 That’s why I use Salonpas patches that you can pinpoint a pain.
 Both remedies do have an odor, but if you are a seasoned traveler camphor and menthol smell a lot better than most backpackers.

 Want to do the Camino this Oct 5-14th?

 There is another Camino de Santiago adventure planned for this fall, October 5th-14th.
-There are still spots available.
+There are still spots available (1 shared room spot for a female as of 5/31/18).
 Secure your spot and learn more here.
 If those dates don’t work for you, I have something special for you.
 My trusted partner for the Camino, Camino Ways, has created a discount promo code for all of my readers.
 Just book online with code HEIDISIEFKASCAMINO for an additional 20 Euros off your Camino package.